dhdb19/m3400_elites/paper/3_theory.typ

 // Define decision environment

 To give a concise description of the seminal experiment conducted by #cite(<staw-1976>, form: "prose", supplement: none): Subjects were presented with a hypothetical scenario, wherein they were made an officer of a technology company tasked with, in a first stage, allocating research and development funds to _either_ one of two company divisions and, in a second stage (5 years later in the hypothetical scenario), to evaluate their first-stage decision and allocate further research and development funds, freely distributable among the two divisions.
-In the second stage some subjects were informed that the division they had chosen in the first stage was underperforming, others that their divisions performed well.
+In the second stage some subjects were informed that the division they had chosen in the first stage was underperforming, others that their chosen division performed well.
 Though not stated explicitly, but presumably drawing from classical principles of economic decision making, the author states that "intuitively, one would expect individuals to reverse decisions or to change behaviors which results in negative consequences" #cite(<staw-1976>, form: "normal", supplement: "p.
 27").
 However, he finds, when subjects were informed in the second stage that the department they had chosen in the first stage performed worse than the alternative, those subjects, on average, chose to allocate a sum 25% higher to their first-stage choice compared to subjects that were informed their first-stage choice had outperformed the alternative.
 Prima facia, this behavior appears incongruent with basic, both empirical and normative, principles of classical economic theories of decision making #pre_cite(<marshall-2013>, prefix: "e.g.", supplement: none), in particular marginal thinking, i.e. individuals evaluate decision alternatives on the _change in utility_ resulting from that decision versus the additional cost incurred -- previous investment decisions should (empirically and normatively) therefore not affect future decisions.
-Subjects who received negative feedback in the #cite(<staw-1976>, form: "prose", supplement: none) experiment violated this principle in the second stage, as the amount invested in the second stage was correlated with the amount previously invested in the first stage, even though the additional utility gained from investing more funding in the other corporate division is greater than sticking with the division chose at the first stage.
+Subjects who received negative feedback in the #cite(<staw-1976>, form: "prose", supplement: none) experiment violated this principle in the second stage, as the amount invested in the second stage was correlated with the amount previously invested in the first stage, even though the additional utility gained from investing more funding in the other corporate division is greater than sticking with the division chosen at the first stage.

 Since this seminal contribution, a robust body of research has emerged on this behavioral phenomenon, wherein individual decision makers continue a course of action in the face of negative outcomes #pre_cite(<sleesman-2012>, prefix: "see", supplement: "for an overview an meta-analysis").
-// Escalation of commitment is one of several terms that describe a decision making phenomenon, wherein individual decision makers continue a course of action in the face of a negative outcome #pre_cite(<staw-1981>, prefix: "see", supplement: none).
 Escalation of commitment, and some derivative forms, are the preferred terms used by organizational behavior and management/business researchers #pre_cite(<staw-1976>, prefix: "e.g.", supplement: none)@staw-1981@astebro-2007@bazerman-1982@bazerman-1984@booth-2003@brockner-1982@brockner-1986@garland-1998@garland-1990@haunschild-1994@heath-1995@heng-2003@jeffrey-1992@ku-2007@mccain-1986@mcnamara-2002@moon-2001@moon-2002@northcraft-1986@schaubroeck-1994@schmidt-2002@schulz-2002@seibert-2001@whyte-1991@wong-2006@wong-2007@zhang-2006 as well as some economists @berg-2008 and psychologists @boehne-2000.
-Other psychologists @arkes-1985@schulz-hardt-2008@tan-2002 and management researchers @keil-1995@soman-2001, somewhat unfortunately, use the term _sunk cost_, which is a related concept, that is sometimes viewed as a possible determinant of escalation of commitment, which will be discussed later.
 #cite(<bragger-1998>, form: "prose", supplement: none) and #cite(<bragger-2003>, form: "prose", supplement: none) also refer to _hysteresis_ , a specific model of deferred investment #cite(<dixit-1992>, form: "normal", supplement: none).
+Other psychologists @arkes-1985@schulz-hardt-2008@tan-2002 and management researchers @keil-1995@soman-2001, use the term _sunk cost effect_.
+#cite(<martens-2021>, form: "prose", supplement: [p.
+1]) state "escalation of commitment is a manifestation of the sunk cost fallacy".
+#cite(<sheffer-2017>, form: "prose", supplement: [e.g. p.
+304]) employ the fixed expression "escalation of commitment in the face of sunk cost".
+Later in this section I will argue why escalation of commitment and sunk cost will not be used interchangeably in this paper.

+Staying the course in the face of negative outcomes conceivably conceptually extends to many kinds of decisions situations, e.g. interpersonal relationships #pre_cite(<rego-2016>, prefix: "see e.g.", supplement: none)@olivola-2018.
+However, as mentioned before

-Negative outcomes conceivably conceptually extend to many kinds of decisions situations, e.g. interpersonal relationships #pre_cite(<rego-2016>, prefix: "see e.g.", supplement: none)@olivola-2018, however, in all the, otherwise quite disparate, strands of research on the phenomenon, i.e. economics, psychology, and organizational behavior, a negative outcome is most often conceptualized as some form of _cost_ and the entire decision making environment as an _investment decision_ #pre_cite(<sleesman-2012>, prefix: "see", supplement: none), i.e. "situations in which resources are allocated to one decisional alternative over others" @staw-1976[p.
+in all the, otherwise quite disparate, strands of research on the phenomenon, i.e. economics, psychology, and organizational behavior,

+a negative outcome is most often conceptualized as some form of _cost_ and the entire decision making environment as an _investment decision_ #pre_cite(<sleesman-2012>, prefix: "see", supplement: none), i.e. "situations in which resources are allocated to one decisional alternative over others" @staw-1976[p.
 28].
 While this paper is motivated by some of the limitations of previous approaches in explaining elected politicians' decisions making -- that specifically relate to economic theories of decision making and how how investment and returns on that investment are conceptualized -- framing politicians' decision making environment in economic terms, specifically as an investment decision, is an efficient starting point.
 Moreover, since politicians, like managers, investors, etc., often allocate funds for projects whose outcomes are not fully certain and foreseeable at time of investment, e.g. whether a large construction project will be completed in-time and in-budget, or whether a pension reform will be able ensure an adequate standard of living to retirees in ten years time, it will be efficient in general to look towards the well-developed canon of economic theories of decision making for a baseline of decision making _under conditions of uncertainty_, which much of the existing research, both economic and psychological, also in some way references.

-It should be noted, due to its apparent violation of expectations derived from basic, classical economic theories of decision making, escalation of commitment has been referred to as "irrational" economic behavior by some researchers of the phenomenon #pre_cite(<arkes-1985>, prefix: "e.g.", supplement: "p.
-124")@astebro-2007[p.
+It should be noted, due to its apparent violation of expectations derived from basic, classical economic theories of decision making, escalation of commitment has been referred to as "irrational" economic behavior by some researchers of the phenomenon @astebro-2007[p.
 254]@northcraft-1986[p.
-349], again others refer only specifically to sunk cost effects as irrational #cite(<garland-1991>, form: "normal", supplement: none)#cite(<schmidt-2002>, form: "normal", supplement: none), both implying that economic theory alone cannot address the phenomenon.
+349], again others refer only specifically to sunk cost effects as irrational #cite(<garland-1991>, form: "normal", supplement: none)#cite(<schmidt-2002>, form: "normal", supplement: none)@arkes-1985, both implying that economic theory alone cannot address the phenomenon.
 In any case, the standard textbook economic decision making paradigm under uncertainty #pre_cite(<mas-colell-1995>, prefix: [e.g.], supplement: none), namely Subjective Expected Utility #pre_cite(<savage-1972>, prefix: "see", supplement: none)@anscombe-1963, does allow for, and has been used to model escalation of commitment in different ways #pre_cite(<sleesman-2012>, prefix: "see", supplement: none).
 That is to say, Subjective Expected Utility Theory does not do away with marginalism, rendering sunk cost effects rational, but it takes into account individuals' _subjective_ beliefs about an uncertain future.
+Since sunk cost effects are inherently fallacious, and therefore irrational, I argue the terms are not interchangeable, rather sunk cost are one of many non-rationalist explanatory approaches for the behavioral phenomenon of escalation of commitment.
 Subjective Expected Utility Theory has many critics and empirical support is mixed #pre_cite(<ellsberg-1961>, prefix: "see", supplement: none)@allais-1953@tversky-1975@friedman-2014, still, it will serve a springboard role for further theoretical discussion.
 To wit, in what follows, decision making under uncertainty according to Subjective Expected Utility Theory will be illustrated in some detail for the idiosyncratic types of decisions politicians face, in order to precisely locate breakpoints of the theory as they relate to other competing or complementary theories and formulating hypotheses for escalation of commitment dynamics for politicians.

 == Decision under uncertainty

 A decision under uncertainty, in a broader sense, is any decision situation in which the outcome of that decision is not deterministic, i.e. there is a stochastically determined distribution of possible outcomes @edwards-1954.
-Some economists then further differentiate uncertain from risky decisions #pre_cite(<edwards-1954>, prefix: [see], supplement: [pp. 390-391]), wherein for risky decisions that distribution is, in principle, observable, i.e. the odds of the possible outcomes can be straightforwardly computed, e.g. a game of roulette, and for uncertain decisions that distribution is not objectively knowable, e.g. horse race betting @anscombe-1963.
+Some economists then further differentiate uncertain from risky decisions #pre_cite(<edwards-1954>, prefix: [see], supplement: [pp. 390-391]), wherein for risky decisions that distribution is, in principle, observable, i.e. the odds of the possible outcomes can be straightforwardly computed, e.g. a game of roulette, and for uncertain decisions that distribution is not objectively knowable, e.g. horse race betting, what #cite(<anscombe-1963>, form: "prose", supplement: [p.
+200]) call a "horse lottery".
 More often than not, politicians (like managers) must make decisions under uncertainty in the stricter sense.
 According to Subjective Expected Utility, under conditions of uncertainty, individuals envision the possible outcomes of their decision situation, or "states of the world" #pre_cite(<savage-1972>, prefix: none, supplement: [p.
 13]), to which they assign a likelihood of obtaining, or "personal probability" #pre_cite(<savage-1972>, prefix: none, supplement: [p.
 30]).
 Under Subjective Expected Utility Theory, individuals in a decisions situation choose among "acts" #pre_cite(<savage-1972>, prefix: [see], supplement: [p.
 14]), or in other words courses of action, which for each possible state of the world are associated with some payoff.
 The total utility of an act is given by the cumulative utility of each state of the world, weighted by its subjective probability to obtain, and decision makers choose that act with the greatest expected utility.

-Take the following two scenarios
-#footnote[In the following section I will employ some mathematical notation for purpose of illustration and conciseness.
-This paper does not intend to give a full formal logical treatise of Subjective Expected Utility Theory, within this limited scope, the notation will not be rigorous or following any particular convention, rather, where appropriate, it will take inspiration from #cite(<anscombe-1963>, form: "prose", supplement: none) and #cite(<savage-1972>, form: "prose", supplement: none)]:
+Below follows a sketch of the two idiosyncratic decision scenarios politicians face mentioned before under Subjective Expected Utility Theory#footnote[In the following section I will employ some mathematical notation for purpose of illustration and conciseness.
+This paper does not intend to give a full formal logical treatise of Subjective Expected Utility Theory, within this limited scope, the notation will not be rigorous or following any particular convention, rather, where appropriate, it will take inspiration from #cite(<anscombe-1963>, form: "prose", supplement: none) and #cite(<savage-1972>, form: "prose", supplement: none)].

+First, however, it will be necessary to establish some basic assumptions of politician behavior.
-For sake of illustration, in keeping with the economic paradigm, assume legislators' primary rational self-interest is to get re-elected #pre_cite(<mayhew-1974>, prefix: [e.g.], supplement: none) and voters vote purely economically #pre_cite(<meltzer-1981>, prefix: [e.g.], supplement: none).
+For the purpose of this paper, assume legislators' primary rational self-interest is to get re-elected #pre_cite(<mayhew-1974>, prefix: [e.g.], supplement: none).
+There is good reason to believe politicians are not solely reelection seeking, but also have other goals and roles #pre_cite(<searing-1991>, prefix: [see e.g.], supplement: none), but for reasons of parsimony, scope, and the fact that much of the existing literature is routed in the economic paradigm, I will continue with this assumption.
+Future research should revisit escalation of commitment among politicians with the lense of other paradigms.

-We can conceptualize payoffs in terms of votes gained or lost by an act.
+Furthermore, in keeping with the economic paradigm, for the purpose of the following vignettes, assume voters vote purely economically #pre_cite(<meltzer-1981>, prefix: [e.g.], supplement: none), payoffs can then be conceptualized in terms of votes gained or lost by an act.

-In a first scenario, midway through construction, the national railway operator reports that the high-speed rail line currently being built will be delayed 2 years and 50% over-budget.
+In a first scenario, assume midway through construction, the national railway operator reports that the high-speed rail line currently being built will be delayed 2 years and 50% over-budget.
 This first scenario is not dissimilar to the #cite(<staw-1976>, form: "prose", supplement: none) experiment.
 In a first stage, legislators are initially asked to approve the funding and timeline of the rail project.
 The decisions environment in this first stage, according to Subjective Expected Utility, can be conceived of as follows: